arXiv/zzzArchived_arxiv-fulltext/README.md

 detection) and to make plain text content available to authorized API consumers.

+## Bulk access to arXiv e-prints

+See the [arXiv help pages](https://arxiv.org/help/bulk_data) for instructions about how to obtain access to arXiv e-prints in bulk.

 ## Quick start

 The minimal working service cluster requires the API application, the